Vaibhav-12521/notice-board/README.md

 ## One thing I would improve with more time

-Add **image file uploads** (e.g. Vercel Blob or Supabase Storage) instead of only accepting an image URL, plus **pagination / search and category filters** on the list page so the board scales past a few dozen notices.
+Add **image file uploads** (e.g. Vercel Blob or Supabase Storage) instead of only accepting an image URL, and **pagination** on the list page so the board scales past a few dozen notices (the search and category/priority filters are already implemented and run in the database query).
 I would also add automated tests for the API validation logic.

 ## Where and how AI was used